 Configuring the Address of Deployment Zones

-The "Deployment Zone Address" attribute of deployment zones allows a given module to refer to any other module, either in the same zone or in a different one (e.g. SOAP or REST calls, references to processes, references to resources from other modules).
-OutSystems will generate all server-side calls/redirects using the deployment zone address where the producer module is deployed.
+The "Deployment Zone Address" attribute of deployment zones allows a given module to refer to any other module, either in the same zone or in a different one (for example, SOAP or REST calls, references to processes, references to resources from other modules).
+OutSystems generates all server-side calls/redirects using the deployment zone address where you deployed the producer module.

 You have to make sure that the addresses configured for all your deployment zones fit your network layout and topology.

 In a single-server scenario, you can set the "Deployment Zone Address" field to the address of the environment according to its "Hostname" parameter, which is configured in Service Center > Administration > Environment Configuration > Hostname.

 |User devices (mobile or desktop) accessing OutSystems applications.|

 |Database (on-premise or on the cloud) used by the platform to store application metadata and by applications to store business data.|

 |OutSystems platform, installed on a virtual machine or on the cloud, along with applications living in the same IIS server (possibly using different application pools).|